GRAP-UdL-AT/ak_sw_benchmarker/README.md

-# AKFruitYield: AK_SW_BENCHMARKER - Azure Kinect Size Estimation & Weight Prediction Benchmarker & Weight Prediction Simulator
+# AKFruitYield: AK_SW_BENCHMARKER - Azure Kinect Size Estimation & Weight Prediction Benchmarker

 AKFruitYield is a modular software that allows orchard data from RGB-D Azure Kinect cameras to be processed for fruit size and fruit yield estimation.
 Specifically, two modules have been developed: i) [AK_SW_BENCHMARKER](https://github.com/GRAP-UdL-AT/ak_sw_benchmarker/) that makes it possible